 Cao Majo!

 Glad you stopped by.
 Yes, strain it into glass bottles and keep in a cool and dark place.
 (Liquor cabinet is fine.)
-It lasts several months, although I promise, you'll drink it way before then.
+It lasts several months and up to 2 years, although I promise, you'll drink it way before then.
 You can leave some of the cherries inside the drink and eat them as you drink the liqueur.
-Otherwise, they're great for cakes, cookies, etc. A note of warning, it takes just a couple of shot glasses to get drunk off this stuff, although it at first doesn't seem so because it's so sweet.
+Otherwise, they're great for cakes, cookies, etc.

 Ben says